grpc/proposal/G2-http3-protocol.md

 HTTP/3 also has the QUIC `STOP_SENDING` frame.
 This frame is sent by the server when a stream's response side completes before the request side.
-Using `STOP_SENDING` alone isn't appropriate for a deadline exceeded, because both stream dictions should be aborted.
+Using `STOP_SENDING` alone isn't appropriate for a deadline exceeded, because both stream directions should be aborted.
 However, `STOP_SENDING` should be sent along with `RESET_STREAM` if the deadline is exceeded while the request side is in-progress.